1. Keep your customers fully briefed. When will you have an answer to their enquiry or finish repairing their machine?

 7. Look for opportunities to add lagniappe – something extra they would value and are not expecting.

 8. 'Promise bronze.
 Aim to deliver gold.’
 Repairs will probably take a week?
 Say you’ll have them finished within 10 days.
 Aim for a week.

 9. Encourage your clients to suggest and complain - early.
 Ask: how can we give you better service?

 10. Discover what your clients dislike about using firms like yours and keep showing that it doesn't apply to you or your organisation.

 11. Bring something for morning tea.

 12. Find out what other suppliers are doing in your market.
-Brainstorm ways of taking their standard of service to the next level.
+Brainstorm ways of taking their service to the next level.